mjamesharmon/marplate/README.md

 # Marplate
-*A Minimalist Slide/Presentation Template*
+*A Minimalist Slide/Presentation Template*/

-Marplate is the answer for any developer that has been tasked with making a presentation and have found themselves asking "Why use PowerPoint when I could be using tools I already know and love?"
-Marplate is a markdown-based slide template, optimized for use with VS Code (or your editor of choice...looking at you VI) and powered by Marp.
-It is minimalist – As templated, basic formatting and layout may be tweaked but the point is to let you focus on the content and not battle with tools.
-Marplate is built on the [Marp Presentation Ecosystem](https://marp.app/)  and the the [.NET Core Template Engine](https://github.com/dotnet/templating/).
+Marplate is for developers (or anyone else) who dislike using tools like PowerPoint for presentations and just want to stick with the tools they already know and love.
+It's a markdown-based slide template optimized for use with VS Code (or the editor of your choice… hullo VI).
+Built on the [Marp Presentation Ecosystem](https://marp.app/) and the [.NET Core Template Engine](https://github.com/dotnet/templating/), Marplate is a minimalist solution that simplifies formatting and layout, so you can focus on creating beautiful presentations.

 ## Requirements
 - .Net 6 or better